WIT2024: The 9th World Innovative Technology Challenge

 • individual competition.

-Robot Race Categories (max 2 per team)
+Robot Race Category (max 2 per team)

 Please contact your national coordinator and check the available categories in your country.

-Line Tracing – Chair: Debbie Suh, Peichen Sun
+Line Tracing (Junior Group only) – Chair:

 • Line Tracing robot competition is to build an autonomous robot in order to achieve the maximum speed on the given track to reach the destination in minimum time.
 The robot must follow the black line in the map, which will be released in the morning of the competition day.